-Note: The original Jürgen Haible website is no longer active but has beer reposted at http://www.jhaible.com.
+Note: The original Jürgen Haible website is no longer active but PCBs are being released at http://www.jhaible.com.

 This is the Polymoog® Resonator module as discussed on the Electro-Music forum.

 There are 10 SMT capacitors on the rear of the PCB.

 I added a three input mixer and changed the gain of the dry level to 2X (change R16 to 10K) so I could get unity gain through the module.
 There is a lot of gain in the resonator cells so it is easy to clip the waveforms.
 There is less headroom on the positive waveform since the reference (e.g. virtual "ground") is +5 volts.
 Some of the resonator waveforms are not symmetric so you can get either significant positive or negative clipping.
 I wanted an indicator that would show clipping on either end so I used a pair of comparators to form a window detect at +12.5 volts and -2.5 volts (15 volts pk-pk centered about +5 volts).
 The brightness of the LED indicates the amount of clipping.
 I built the input mixer and the clipping circuits in the PCB vectorboard area.